 Tell everyone you know.
 This will lead to organic, in-person referrals and recommendations-the best kind.
 Offering a commission on referrals is one way of keeping your marketing costs low and predictable.

 Print Business Cards and Flyers

-In the home improvement industry, magnets and flyers remain an incredibly effective way of getting your business’ name right in front of your customers.
+In the home improvement industry, house painter business cards, magnets and flyers remain an incredibly effective way of getting your business’ name right in front of your customers.
 Print a few hundred flyers and painting contractor business cards and go knocking door-to-door, the old-fashioned way.
 People will remember meeting you personally, which means they’ll be far more likely to call you for painting when they need help.